ma-ha/rest-web-ui/html/modules/pong-form/README.md

 The idea is to have a two column form.

 For all fields is supported:
-* hide fields with '''hidden''' attribute
+* hide fields with hidden attribute
 ** <code>"hidden":"true"</code>
 ** <code>"hidden":"false"</code> ''(default)''
 * put field int HTTP request header or only in the request params or both